-A site cover currently exists in the area occupied by the site building and will be maintained to allow for commercial use of the site.
+A site cover currently exists in areas not occupied by buildings and will be maintained to allow for commercial use of the site.
 Any site redevelopment will maintain the existing site cover.
-The site cover may include paved surface parking areas, sidewalks or soil where the upper one foot of exposed surface soil meets the applicable soil cleanup objectives (SCOs) for commercial use.
+The site cover may include paved surface parking areas, sidewalks or soil where the upper two feet of exposed surface soil meets the applicable soil cleanup objectives (SCOs) for commercial use.
 Any fill material brought to the site will meet the requirements for the identified site use as set forth in 6NYCRR part 375-6.7(d).